 PW [00:28:58] Yes, this was after.
-And that was the other thing.
-We were, we were very progressive as a women's organization.
+That was the other thing, we were very progressive as a women's organization.
 It was funny because we decided that we probably should be in a union, not that we needed one.
-As a matter of fact, we had to actually tell our board, No, no, no, we can't afford to do that, when they, when they tried to give us increases and things like that because we knew we didn't have the money.
-But we joined this union called Manufacturing Science and Finance, which was huge.
-And that was one of the things that happened after the attacks on the unions, is that there was a lot of amalgamations.
+As a matter of fact, we had to actually tell our board, "No, no, no, we can't afford to do that," when they tried to give us increases and things like that because we knew we didn't have the money.
+We joined this union called Manufacturing, Science and Finance, which was huge.
+That was one of the things that happened after the attacks on the unions, is that there was a lot of amalgamations.
 So the unions became really, really big.
-But never once did we have to call upon the services of the Union.
+Never once did we have to call upon the services of the union.
 Anyway, long story short is that I was there for nine years and then finally we thought, "Oh, I guess maybe we should come back to BC."
-We did, and we came at the worst possible time for a nurse to find a job.
-Because, at the time, the health care unions had all negotiated with the NDP government at the time.
-And it was, it was an interesting thing because it's true that in advances in technology and health care meant that you didn't have to spend so long in hospital if you had an operation.
-When I was first working as a nurse, if you had your gallbladder out, you stayed for a week.
-And of course, now it's a day surgery.
-So, there was something to the fact that you didn't need as many hospital beds.
+We did, and we came at the worst possible time for a nurse to find a job because, at the time, the health care unions had all negotiated with the NDP government at the time.
+It was an interesting thing because it's true that advances in technology and health care meant that you didn't have to spend so long in hospital if you had an operation.
+When I was first working as a nurse, if you had your gallbladder out, you stayed for a week and of course, now it's a day surgery.
+There was something to the fact that you didn't need as many hospital beds.
 But the NDP, of course, decided that they weren't going to just throw everybody out in the street.
-So there was, the accord was negotiated and there was a managed reduction.
-And Peter Burton and Peter Cameron were very active in that.
-And they, they actually had never worked in health care, so they didn't quite understand that if you reduce the number of beds, the work, the workload actually goes up.
-Because when I first started working as a nurse, when you had your assignment, you would have a few, like when you worked in surgery, you'd have a few post-ops, but you'd also have people that were at the end of their hospital stay.
+So the Accord was negotiated and there was a managed reduction.
+Peter Burton and Peter Cameron were very active in that.
+They actually had never worked in health care, so they didn't quite understand that if you reduce the number of beds, the workload actually goes up.
+Because when I first started working as a nurse, when you had your assignment, you would have a few-like when you worked in surgery-you'd have a few post-ops, but you'd also have people that were at the end of their hospital stay.
 So they really didn't need a lot of work.
-Well, boom, when that was changed, you went to, every single patient you had was basically high intensity.
-So unfortunately, that I think was the origins of a lot of the workload.
-But nonetheless, the agreement was that the workforce would be reduced.
-And so, I couldn't get a job.
-I applied for, like I applied for so many jobs, I couldn't get work at all.
-And I ended up cobbling together a few different things and got hired, if you could believe, I got hired again to the oocyte retrieval clinic at Vancouver General Hospital, because I'd done a lot of work on infertility.
-That was part of what we did in the, in the women's, the Women's Health Information Centre that I, that I worked at.
-So the oocyte retrieval was for women who were going through IVF, but there wasn't even one regular part time position.
-They were all, it was all casual.
-And you basically signed up and said, "Oh, I could do these ones."
-And then if, if a woman was ready to have her oocytes harvested, they would say, "Okay, you're on."
-And then it was like four-hour shifts.
-So I was doing all of this little, all these crazy things I had.
+Well 'boom!' when that was changed, you went to every single patient you had was basically high intensity.
+So unfortunately, that I think was the origins of a lot of the workload, but nonetheless the agreement was that the workforce would be reduced.
+So, I couldn't get a job.
+I applied for so many jobs, I couldn't get work at all.
+I ended up cobbling together a few different things and got hired, if you could believe, I got hired again to the oocyte retrieval clinic at Vancouver General Hospital, because I'd done a lot of work on infertility.
+That was part of what we did in the Women's Health Information Centre that I worked at.
+So the oocyte retrieval was for women who were going through IVF, but there wasn't even one regular part-time position.
+They were all, it was all casual and you basically signed up and said, "Oh, I could do these ones."
+Then if a woman was ready to have her oocytes harvested, they would say, "Okay, you're on," and then it was like four-hour shifts.
+So I was doing all of this little, all these crazy things.